hashicorp/terraform-provider-kubernetes/website/docs/r/config_map.html.markdown

 The following arguments are supported:

 * `binary_data` - (Optional) BinaryData contains the binary data.
 Each key must consist of alphanumeric characters, '-', '_' or '.'.
 BinaryData can contain byte sequences that are not in the UTF-8 range.
 The keys stored in BinaryData must not overlap with the ones in the Data field, this is enforced during validation process.
 Using this field will require 1.10+ apiserver and kubelet.
+This field only accepts base64-encoded payloads that will be decoded/received before being sent/received to the apiserver.
 * `data` - (Optional) Data contains the configuration data.
 Each key must consist of alphanumeric characters, '-', '_' or '.'.
 Values with non-UTF-8 byte sequences must use the BinaryData field.
 The keys stored in Data must not overlap with the keys in the BinaryData field, this is enforced during validation process.
 * `metadata` - (Required) Standard config map's metadata.
 For more info see [Kubernetes reference](https://github.com/kubernetes/community/blob/e59e666e3464c7d4851136baa8835a311efdfb8e/contributors/devel/api-conventions.md#metadata)